-Bank of America's backtesting multiplier remains unchanged at three for the June 30, 2023 reporting cycle.
-Backtesting excesses for our total Regulatory VaR results, utilizing a one-day holding period, did not occur during the three months ending June 30, 2023 and occurred on one day during the 250 business days ending June 30, 2023.
+Bank of America's backtesting multiplier remains unchanged at three for the June 30, 2024 reporting cycle.
+Backtesting excesses for our total Regulatory VaR results, utilizing a one-day holding period, did not occur during the 250 business days ending June 30, 2024.
 The following chart presents the daily profit and loss and Regulatory VaR results for the quarter.